algbio/SBWT/readme.md

 ./build/bin/sbwt_build --in-fasta example_data/coli3.fna -o index.sbwt -k 30 --variant plain-matrix
 ```

 For larger inputs, we provide contruction from a Themisto index.
-We are also working on direct construction from a KMC database.
 Themisto is included as a submodule in this repository.
 First, you need to install Themisto by going to its subdirectory `./Themisto` and following the compilation instruction in the readme of Themisto.
 After compiling Themisto, to build the Themisto index on our example data, run the following:

 ```
 ./Themisto/build/bin/themisto build -k 30 -i example_data/coli3.fna --temp-dir temp --no-colors -o example_data/coli3